Application Guideline

 |

-Please send us your drawings.
-(A) If using normal postal service: Please send to: JQA International Environmental Children's Drawing Contest Office OR (B) If using a private courier that rejects POB destinations:
+Please send us your drawings: (A) Using normal postal service?
+Please send to: OR (B) Using a courier that rejects POB destinations?

 |